denimandsteel/vdw/events/_posts/2017-05-08-a_magical_place.md

 dayOfWeek: Tue
 dayOfMonth: May 08
 title: "A Magical Place"
-description: "Entering the studio will be a door to a magical world where technology, nature and human beings meet.
-People will be diving into a world of light from the projection of a moving laser light through a glass art previously designed to deliver a strong message of positive impact and strong actions we can have.
-They will be immersed into nature with all their senses: a colorful visual and a relaxing music."
+description: "Entering a magical world where technology, nature, and human beings meet.
+Dive into a world of light designed to deliver a message of positive impact and immerse your senses in colourful visuals and relaxing music."
 startTime: 6pm
 endTime:
 type: Design Edition